Zireae1/c_n_and_gate/README.md

 **Contents**:
  * analyze_C_N_models.R:
 contains script for analysis of a bacterial networks constructed in a following way: vertices represent nutrients,
-                       edges - survivng bacterial species, arrow direction shows limitation of a particular specie - from limiting nutrient to the enriched one
+                       edges - surviving bacterial species, arrow direction shows limitation of a particular specie - from limiting nutrient to the enriched one

  * functions.R: